-The coursework components are assessed by the Media Studies teachers and moderated by the Cambridge International Board.
-The 2 hour written paper is taken each year in May.
+The coursework components are assessed by the Media Studies teachers and moderated by the Cambridge International Board and submitted at the end of April.
 The externally assessed, 2 hour written paper is taken each year in May, with all four components contributing to the final grade.